marc0janssen/pixlovarr/readme.md

 ## Acknowledgement

 The project was coded and setup by myself.
 But I have to give credit where credit is due.
-The API with Sonarr and Radarr (slightly edited by me) was coded by Vivien Chene in a project called [pycliarr](https://github.com/vche/pycliarr).
+The API for Sonarr and Radarr are coded by Vivien Chene in a project called [pycliarr](https://github.com/vche/pycliarr).

 2021-05-02 10:35:20